XilinJia/XilinJia.github.io/books/read_english.md

 McKinney - Python for Data Analysis (2013)

 Hammer - Architects of Electronic Trading - Technology Leaders Who Are Shaping Today's Financial Markets (2013)

-Shenk - The Genius in All of Us - Why Everything You've Been Told About Genetics, Talents, and IQ is Wrong

 Ceder - The Quick Python Book (2nd ed 2010)